Amy Casey Cooks

 slice of baked frittata from sauté pan

-what is a baked frittata?
+What is a baked frittata?

 If you love quiche then you'll adore this easy recipe for a baked frittata.
 It's just like a quiche, but without the crust.
 And an oven baked frittata is quick to prepare!
 All the cooking is done in one pan.